About this tutorial

-You know your way around Python and have used the Pandas library or at least know what it’s used for in data science.
+You know your way around Python and have worked with the Pandas library

 But don't worry if you don’t meet these criteria.
-This tutorial is simple enough to follow along, and we’ll briefly explain these technologies.
+You can always refer to the Kafka documentation for more details on any concepts or features.
+Plus, this tutorial is simple enough to follow along, and we’ll briefly explain these technologies.
 Just be aware that it’s not intended for absolute beginners.

 Why use Python with Apache Kafka?

-If you’re part of a data team, you’re more likely to know Python and Pandas than you are Java.
-Yet most older Kafka tutorials are written for software engineers who write in Java.
+Because data and ML teams are generally more proficient in Python.
+They sometimes struggle with Kafka because most older Kafka tutorials are written for software engineers who write in Java.
 This is because software engineers have traditionally built the components that interact with Kafka (and Kafka itself is written in Java/Scala).

 Kafka’s user base is changing however.
 The responsibilities of software and data teams are beginning to converge.
 This has been driven by the growing importance of data in modern organizations and the increasing complexity of data management and processing tasks.
-Today, data professionals also contribute to software components that interact with Kafka—but they still encounter a lot of friction because they’re typically not familiar with technologies from the Java ecosystem.
-That’s why we’re using Python and Pandas in these examples.
+Today, data professionals also contribute to software components that interact with Kafka—but they still encounter a lot of friction because Java is generally not part of their skillset.
+That’s why we’re using Python in these examples.

 Prerequisites for this tutorial

-The first thing you need is time—about 30 minutes (once you have the required software installed).
+You'll need about 30 minutes to complete the steps (once you have the required software installed).